2016- : Research Associate in Human Geography, Loughborough University.

 2011: Doctoral research grant, German Academic Exchange Service (DAAD)

 2010-2011: Doctoral research fellow, Institute for European History (IEG), Mainz, Germany

-Together with Dr Heike Jöns, I am currently working on a project that investigates the role of academic mobility in the rise of the modern German research university (c.
+Together with Dr Heike Jöns, Dean is currently working on a project that investigates the role of academic mobility in the rise of the modern German research university (c.
 1700 – 1914).
-In addressing this theme, our project, which is generously funded by the Fritz Thyssen Foundation, aims to deepen knowledge of the geographies of scholarly and scientific mobility and their significance for the emergence and institutionalisation of research cultures, scientific practices and the knowledge economy.
-As such, our project contributes to fundamental debates within geography and the history of science about the nature, geographies and mobilities of knowledge across disciplines.
-Click here for a more detailed description of the project (in German).
+In addressing this theme, the project, which is generously funded by the Fritz Thyssen Foundation, aims to deepen knowledge of the geographies of scholarly and scientific mobility and their significance for the emergence and institutionalisation of research cultures, scientific practices and the knowledge economy.
+As such, the project contributes to fundamental debates within geography and the history of science about the nature, geographies and mobilities of knowledge across disciplines.

-My previous research has examined the history of geographical knowledge production in the German Aufklärung (Enlightenment).
-In particular, I have focussed on the life and work of the most prominent eighteenth-century German geographer, Anton Friedrich Büsching (1724-93).
+Dean's previous research has examined the history of geographical knowledge production in the German Aufklärung (Enlightenment).
+In particular, he has focussed on the life and work of the most prominent eighteenth-century German geographer, Anton Friedrich Büsching (1724-93).
 This work has addressed questions about the social nature and political character of Enlightenment geography, along with questions about the geographies of print culture in the Enlightenment.

 - Bond, DW (2016) Plagiarists, enthusiasts and periodical geography: AF Büsching and the making of geographical print culture in the German Enlightenment, c.
 1750–1800, Transactions of the Institute of British Geographers, doi: 10.1111/tran.12153